acuminous/filby/README.md

 Refering back to the previous list of challenges, the above solution can go a long way to solving consistency, load times (tailored content, caching), reliability (caching), stale data, temporality, evolution (through versioning) and local testing (http is easy to nock).

-However, by extending the solution through webhooks further improvements can be made.
-Even a highly cachable API may still be unreachable, and cumbersome to use with BI tools.
+However, even a highly cachable API may still be unreachable, and cumbersome to use with BI tools.
 By subscribing to the notifications that are emitted per projection when the backing data changes, downstream systems can maintain copies of the data, with reduced risk of it becoming stale.
+For example, the client in the above diagram could be another backend system, caching proxy, a web application, a websocket application, a CI / CD pipeline responsible for building a client side data module, or an ETL process for exporting the reference data to the company data lake.

 ### Concepts
 RDF has four key concepts